 Dear Just Trying to Help,

-It sounds as though your friend is lucky to have you in her life, and that you are already playing a supportive role by being there when she needs you.
+It seems as though your friend's lucky to have you in her life, and that you're already playing a supportive role by being there when she needs you.
 It's hard to know exactly what your friend is going through — everyone deals with illness and loss in different ways.
 The best (and maybe only) way to know is to ask her.
 She may or may not want or be able to share her experience with you, but to ask is one way to show you care.
 In terms of what she needs, again, it's hard to know unless you ask; however, there are many ways you can show and offer support (more on that below).
 Different people crave and require different types of support.
 Similarly, you may be better or more comfortable providing certain types of support over others.

 You can also offer her tangible support — offer to take on some of her responsibilities such as cooking meals, running errands, or doing housework.
 Depending on your friend, relieving her of these day-to-day activities may help to ease her burden.
-Ask her if you can help out in this way.

 To friendship, through the best and worst of times.